 Address: 508 Maynard Ave S, Seattle, WA 98104, United States

-The Seattle Pinball Museum is a great place to visit for unique and fun things to do in Seattle with kids or your buddies.
+The Seattle Pinball Museum is a great place to visit with kids or as a group of friends.
 The museum is home to over 50 pinball machines, making it the perfect place to spend an afternoon.
 You can also buy drinks and snacks inside to fully enjoy the experience.

 The Seattle Pinball Museum is a great place to visit if you love pinball or if you’re looking for something different to do in Seattle.
 The entry fee is very reasonable, and you can spend as much or as little time as you want inside.
 This is definitely an attraction that’s worth checking out, especially if you’re a fan of pinball.